Spandan-Malpani/OU-Account-Infra-Deployment-Automation/README.md

 ```
  - Everything is detailed out with the help of comments.

-**This flexible solution to choose number of AZ's and number of Subnets with there provisioning was one of the main goals of this project.**
+**This flexible solution to choose number of AZ's and number of Subnets was one of the main goals of this project.**

 ### 4. Choosing Security Standards